Education - Adult & Community Education

 Entry requirements

 Selection will be based on application, interview and references.
-Interviews will take place mid-June.
+Interviews will take place between February and June.
 The interview will include a discussion of the candidate's proposed research topic.
+Applicants personal statement needs to indicate why they feel they are suitable and what their research interests are.

 Application dates